FarronF/limerick-council-meetings/meetings/2018/01/10-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 13 December 2017.md

 The Cathaoirleach and Members extended their condolences to B. Kennedy, Senior

-Executive Officer, on his recent bereavement.---
+Executive Officer, on his recent bereavement.
+---
 2.

 Economic Development Directorate